Your current path:

 Advantages and disadvantages of core working hours

 Core working hours have advantages for both companies and employees, but also disadvantages.
 Employers need to weigh these up to find out what is the best model for the company.
 This is a very individual process and depends on numerous factors.
-Including the industry and the employees.
+Among other things, the industry and the employees.

 For companies, core working hours have these advantages: